Seagate/cortx/doc/ContributingToMotr.md

     $ git push origin 'your-local-branch-name'

 * Before pushing, TAKE A PAUSE.
-Have you [rebased your branch](#How-to-rebase)? if not then doing right now to avoide merge conflicts on github
+Have you [rebased your branch](#How-to-rebase)?
+If not then doing right now to avoid merge conflicts on github.

 Open pull request for review